 3 Different Types of Adoption for Adoptive Parents

 Angel Adoption supports three different types of adoption: open adoption, semi-open adoption, and closed adoption.
-Each birthmother chooses the type of adoption she would like to have.
+Each expectant mother chooses the type of adoption she would like to have.
 We then ensure she is matched with an adoptive family that is interested in the same type of adoption.
-Though you may prefer a specific adoption type, it is beneficial to remain open minded in case the birthmother who chooses you prefers a different arrangement.
+Though you may prefer a specific adoption type, it is beneficial to remain open minded in case the expectant mother who chooses you prefers a different arrangement.

 Birthparents & Adoptive Family